alonso130r/quantum-glasses/README.md

 # quantum-glasses
-Fun little project I made to visualize quantum mechanics
+Fun little project I made to visualize single qubit rotations on a bloch sphere